-Distinctive lead design for purveyor of the finest web fonts
+Distinctive lead design for purveyor of the finest web fonts.

-I was part of a small team that convened over one weekend to devise a strategy for improving the site.
+Over one weekend, a small team of developers and designers from Clearleft was convened to devise a strategy to address how we could quickly improve the service.
 A series of quick wins were identified, but it was agreed that the homepage needed a thorough overhaul.

-The existing, text-heavy page failed to communicate the benefits of the product, or explain how it was different to the other services on the market.

-The key values of the product were distilled into a compelling proposition: ‘purveyors of the finest web fonts, Fontdeck is the professional web font solution; easy to use yet flexible enough to meet the real needs of designers’.
+The existing, text-heavy page failed to communicate the benefits of the product or explain how it was different to the other services on the market.
+We decided to distil the key values of the product were into a compelling proposition, and arriving at “purveyors of the finest web fonts, Fontdeck is the professional web font solution; easy to use yet flexible enough to meet the real needs of designers”.
 This became a lightening rod for the design direction that followed.

 - Communicate professionalism of the service and the quality of our library

 - Better explain how the service works and how much it costs to use

 - Give greater prominence to foundries and type designers